bolanderc/Bolander-Linear-Algebra-Library/Software Manual/smaceps.md

 # Math 5610 Computational Linear Algebra and Solution of Systems of Equations Software Manual
-This is a student software manual project for Math 5610: Computational Linear Algebra and Solution of Systems of Equations.
+This is a part of the student software manual project for Math 5610: Computational Linear Algebra and Solution of Systems of Equations.

 **Routine Name:**           smaceps